 Domain knowledge

-Question: Your developers might have had painful experiences building native integrations.
+Question: Your devs might have had painful experiences building native integrations.
 They know that solving integration issues is hard.
 How will someone who is not familiar with your domain be able to come in and figure things out quickly?

-Answer: The key is that the integration platform vendor does not need to know your domain – you are the expert on that – but it does need to know the world of integrations.
+Answer: The key is that the vendor does not need to know your domain – you are the expert on that – but it does need to know the world of integrations.
 There are noticeable business differences between verticals and much variety across integrations.
 As a result, there is a real benefit to working with an integration solution vendor with broad market experience.
 Often, the vendor will have solved integration issues your team has yet to address.

 Developing native integrations in-house

 Answer: Given proper time and resources, your engineering team could most certainly build an embedded iPaaS.
 But is using your team to create your SaaS integration platform the best use of dev skills?
-Would it not be better if you could keep your developers focused on the stand-out features of your app?
+Would it not be better if you could keep your devs focused on the stand-out features of your app?
 And, if you need your devs to write code for integrations, shouldn't they do so with a platform that handles integration testing, deployment, and support?

 Benefits of buying an embedded iPaaS